 Where to Stay in Puerto Montt

 Throughout most of Chile and Argentina, we found Airbnbs to be a great value for your money as they were often cheaper than a basic hotel room.
 There are quite a few Airbnb options in and around the city.
-However, if you’d prefer a hotel or hostel, here are a few options from Booking.com.
+However, if you’d prefer a hotel or hostel, here are a few options at a range of price points.

 Islanet Hostel & Bar: Basic double rooms and dorms with a shared bathroom and included breakfast